 A pregnancy test is done if a woman is in her reproductive years.
 A urine pregnancy test is usually done first.
 If a very early pregnancy is possible and the urine test is negative, a blood test for pregnancy is done.
 The blood test is more accurate than the urine test when a pregnancy is less than 5 weeks.

-If a woman is pregnant and has pain or vaginal bleeding, ultrasonography is done to rule out an ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+If a woman is pregnant and has pain or vaginal bleeding, ultrasonography is done to rule out an ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more .
+When an ectopic pregnancy... read more .
 For ultrasonography, doctors use a handheld ultrasound device that is placed on the abdomen or inside the vagina.
 Ultrasonography of the pelvis is done for many reasons.
 It is done whenever doctors think a gynecologic disorder may be the cause of the symptoms and the symptoms have begun suddenly, recur, or are severe.

 If results of ultrasonography are unclear, other tests, such as a series of blood tests or laparoscopy, are done to rule out ectopic pregnancy.
 For the blood tests, doctors measure levels of a hormone produced by the placenta called human chorionic gonadotropin (hCG).
 If hCG levels are low, the pregnancy may be too early for ultrasonography to detect.
 If levels are high and ultrasonography does not detect a pregnancy, ectopic pregnancy is possible.
 For laparoscopy, doctors make a small incision just below the navel and insert a viewing tube (laparoscope) to directly look for an ectopic pregnancy or other causes of pelvic pain.